Locating fiber cable problems can be a real challenge for a technician! Before accessing a cable, some important things

 Some fault location techniques are:

-- Optical time domain reflectometers.
-These are basically optical radars that send a pulse up the line, and analyse the echo.
-They excel in examining long links, up to 100 Km or more.
+- An OTDR (optical time domain reflectometer) is basically an optical radar that send a pulse up the line, and analyses the echo.
+An OTDR is good at examining long links, up to 100 Km or more.
 This instrument is really useful to tell you that there is an problem, and to give a good idea of it’s approximate location.
-When you get to the fault area, they may not give sufficient detail to actually locate the fault.
+However, When you get to the fault area, it may not give sufficient detail to actually locate the fault.
 Developed as long range instruments, they are often not so useful on short links, due to dead zone effects.

-- A visible fault locator is a fiber optic laser light tester that can be used to find problems, particularly when working over lengths of a few Km.
+- A visible fault locator is a fiber optic laser light tester that can be used to find problems and check continuity over lengths of only a few Km.
 It can also be used along with an OTDR to find a fault with greater accuracy.

 - A clip-on identifier is not strictly a fault locator, but is included here because it is often used during fault location to avoid disturbing working systems.
 It can be used to help actively find a fault, since it can show presence / absence of traffic or a test tone at a point, however this requires access to patch leads, or joint re-entry.

 Visible fault location

 This technique was pioneered by the use of Helium-neon lasers producing red light at 628 nm.
 As a laser light for fiber testing, this worked well, however the lasers used often had a short life and were very bulky.
 Kingfisher International developed & sold the first commercial semiconductor VFL in 1992.
-These 670 nm devices were gradually replaced by much more convenient solid state lasers, first at 670 nm, then 650 nm, and now commonly at 635 nm.
+These 670 nm devices were gradually replaced by brighter units at 650 nm, and 635 nm.

-At Kingfisher we have tried experimenting with green lasers, but these didn't prove very useful for various reasons to do with the fiber and cable.
+At Kingfisher we have experimented with green lasers, but these were found to be not very useful for various reasons to do with the fiber and cable.